lawrennd/old_talks/_mlai/dimensionality-reduction.md

 In 1933 [Harold
 Hotelling](http://en.wikipedia.org/wiki/Harold_Hotelling) published on
-*principal component analysis* the first mention of this approach.
+*principal component analysis* the first mention of this approach [@Hotelling:analysis33].
 Hotelling's inspiration was to provide mathematical foundation for factor analysis methods that were by then widely used within psychology and the social sciences.
 His model was a factor analysis model, but he considered the noiseless 'limit' of